NuGet/docs.microsoft.com-nuget/docs/create-packages/Creating-a-Package.md

 - The package identifier, which must be unique across the gallery that hosts the package.
 - A specific version number in the form *Major.Minor.Patch[-Suffix]* where *-Suffix* identifies [pre-release versions](prerelease-packages.md)
-- The package title as it should appears on the host (like nuget.org)
+- The package title as it should appear on the host (like nuget.org)
 - Author and owner information.
 - A long description of the package.